ViaSett: Stage 5

 Description

 In the footsteps of the Romans.
-The Septimer Pass was considered one of the most important Alpine crossings in Roman times.
-Emperors, kings, armies, and merchants all crossed the Septimer Pass.
-On the other side of the Septimer Pass, you will encounter a different valley, a different culture, and a different language area.
+It was considered one of the most important Alpine crossings in Roman times - the Septimer Pass.
+Emperors, kings, armies and merchants all crossed the Septimer Pass.
+On the other side of the Septimer Pass, a different valley, a different culture and a different language area await you.

 On this stage, the traces of the past lie at your feet.
-Not far from the pass height, the foundations of the former hospice of St. Peter were discovered during excavations.
-Buildings in Bivio and Casaccia still point to the once important pass traffic today.
-At the end of the day, you find yourself on the southern side of the Septimer, in the Italian-speaking Bergell.
+Not far from the top of the pass, the foundation walls of the former St. Peter's Hospice were discovered during excavations.
+Buildings in Bivio and Casaccia still bear witness to the once important pass traffic.
+At the end of the day, you will find yourself on the southern side of the Septimer, in the Italian-speaking Bergell.

 Stages: